1-2. Adolescents carry guns for protection–against other adolescents carrying guns

 Bergstein, Jack M; Hemenway, David; Kennedy, Bruce; Quaday, Sher; Ander, Roseanna.
 Guns in young hands: A survey of urban teenagers’ attitudes and behaviors related to handgun violence.
 Journal of Trauma.
 1996; 41:794-798.

-4. Students who old in their class are more likely to carry guns illegally
+4. Students who are old in their class are more likely to carry guns illegally

 Hayes, D Neil; Hemenway, David.
 Age-within-school-class and adolescent gun carrying.
 Pediatrics electronic pages.
 1999; 103:e64.